ย ย

 The Gay Philippines has always been dubbed as one of the most friendly countries towards the LGBTQ+ community.
-The attitude of the Filipino towards the community is getting better, especially when compared to the countryโs history.
+The attitude of the Filipinos towards the community is getting better, especially when compared to the country’s history.

-Tourists who would wish to travel to the Philippines could use this information to get know the gay lifestyle in the Philippines, and where to socialize with them.
-On this article, we are going to elaborate the queer culture, the local life, and what you should know about the gay Philippines.
+Tourists who would wish to travel to the Philippines could use this information to get to know the gay lifestyle in the Philippines, and where to socialize with them.
+In this article, we are going to elaborate on the queer culture, the local life, and what you should know about the Gay Philippines.

-During the Spanish colonization in the Philippines, patriarchy was introduced.
+During the Spanish colonization of the Philippines, patriarchy was introduced.
 The concept of machismo made gender crossing a taboo concept.
 During the American colonization period, gender and gender roles were institutionalized.
-The Americans used education and mass media to regulate once sexuality, distinguishing the gay Philippines from the heterosexuals.
+The Americans used education and mass media to regulate one sexuality, distinguishing the gay Philippines from the heterosexuals.

 The gay Philippines saw a sliver of light from oppression after World War II.
 In 1975, gay rights activist Justo Justo founded the Home of the Golden Gays to serve elderly gay men whose families cast them out.

-During the 1980s, the womenโs movement highlighted on the struggles that the lesbian community faces.
+During the 1980s, the women’s movement highlighted the struggles that the lesbian community faced.
 Wanting to have their voices heard after being silenced for decades, they have decided to fight against a dictatorship.
-Hence, they established MAKIBAKA, an underground womenโs organization which focused on sexual orientation issues.
+Hence, they established MAKIBAKA, an underground women’s organization that focused on sexual orientation issues.

-In the 1990s, the Lesbian Collective โ or LESBOND โ was formed.
-This was a result of womenโs movement on issues such as gender and sexuality.
+In the 1990s, the Lesbian Collective – or LESBOND – was formed.
+This was a result of the women’s movement on issues such as gender and sexuality.

-It was also during the 1990s โ 1994 to be exact โ when the first LGBT Pride March was done.
-This cemented the significance of the gay Philippines to the society.
+It was also during the 1990s – 1994, to be exact – when the first LGBT Pride March was done.
+This cemented the significance of the gay Philippines to society.
 While there were only 60 participants in the said pride march, the effects were far-reaching.
-It was the first time in the history of the Philippines where the LGBT community had the opportunity to speak out for equality.
-After this event, there have been various pride march events which takes place across the country.
+It was the first time in the history of the Philippines that the LGBT community had the opportunity to speak out for equality.
+After this event, there have been various pride march events that takes place across the country.

 Recently, the voice of the LGBT community has already reached the Congress.
-Geraldine Roman, the first transgender woman to be elected in the Congress, has filed the SOGIE Equality Bill.
+Geraldine Roman, the first transgender woman to be elected to Congress, has filed the SOGIE Equality Bill.
 This bill is intended to prevent any acts of discrimination against the LGBT community.

 At present, as its members become more accepted, the community continues to strive to become recognized and protected by society.

-In the Philippines, the LGBT community has a unique culture which transcends to the society.
+In the Philippines, the LGBT community has a unique culture that transcends society.
 For instance, gay lingo is a concept that its members use.
 This argot uses elements of languages such as Filipino, English, and Japanese to give new meanings to various contexts.
 Some of these words also use trademarked brands and names of celebrities to connote a concept.

 Before, its members were the only ones who were able to understand this lingo.
 It made it easier for them to recognize and communicate with each other.
 It also helped the members resist the marginalization from culture.
-However, it was not later when even heterosexuals have begun using the terms.
+However, it was not later that even heterosexuals began using the terms.

 Huge LGBT personalities and celebrities have also contributed to the queer culture, making them household names in the gay Philippines community.
 Prominent celebrities such as Vice Ganda and Boy Abunda have become the representation of the LGBT community in media.